mayankamencherla/banking-app/README.md

 ## API's available on this app
 > This app supports 3 API's currently

-1. `GET /` allows you to sign up on the app using Truelayer's oAuth2.0 authentication / authorization flow.
+1. `GET /`
+    - allows you to sign up on the app using Truelayer's oAuth2.0 authentication / authorization flow.
+    - Returns an app auth token as a header (`x-auth`)

-2. `GET user/transactions` allows you to fetch signed up user's transactions using app token generated in the step above.
+2. `GET user/transactions`
+    - allows you to fetch signed up user's transactions using app token generated in the step above.
+    - Valid app token must be used to authenticate user
+    - Programmatically check the `x-auth` header in the response to ensure new token is saved when generated.
+New token token generation happens when Truelayer access token is expired.

-3. `GET user/statistics` allows you to generate statistics based on the transactions saved in the API above.
+3. `GET user/statistics`
+    - allows you to generate statistics based on the transactions saved in the API above.
+    - Valid app token must be used to authenticate user
+    - Programmatically check the `x-auth` header in the response to ensure new token is saved when generated.
+New token token generation happens when Truelayer access token is expired.
+    - API must be called after user/transactions API has been called at least once, as this API simply pulls the information out from the DB / Redis